 6. Opting Out

 Website visitors who don’t want their data used by Google Analytics can install the Google Analytics opt-out browser add-on.
-To opt-out of Analytics for the web, visit the Google Analytics opt-out page and install the add-on for your browser.
-Learn more about the opt-out and how to properly install the browser add-on here.
+Visit the Google Analytics opt-out page and install the add-on for your browser.
 Visitors can also opt-out of Google Analytics for Display Advertising and customize Google Display Network ads using the Ads Settings.

 Cancellation, Return and Exchange Policy